gokriscode/sg-weather-forecast/README.md

 npm run start:dev
 ```

 This command will start your NestJS server, and by default, it will listen on port 3000.
-To run it on port 4000 as specified, you can set the `PORT` environment variable.
-For instance, on Unix-based systems, you can do this:
+To run it on port 4000 as specified, you can set the `PORT` environment variable, just like in the previous instructions:

+On Unix-based systems:

 ```bash
 PORT=4000 npm run start:dev
 ```

-On Windows, you can set the environment variable using `set`:
+On Windows:

 ```bash
 set PORT=4000 && npm run start:dev